strangehurst/PNML.jl/docs/src/index.md

 [Automated Code Optimization with E-Graphs](https://arxiv.org/abs/2112.14714): Alessandro Cheli's Thesis on Metatheory.jl.

-[ePNK](http://www.imm.dtu.dk/~ekki/projects/ePNK/index.shtml) a platform for developing Petri net toolinfos based on the PNML transfer format is another Eclipse/Java EMF thing.
+[ePNK](http://www.imm.dtu.dk/~ekki/projects/ePNK/index.shtml) a platform for developing Petri net tools based on the PNML transfer format is another Eclipse/Java EMF thing.
 Implements more complicated PNML than used in MCC.
-By authors of PNML.
+By some of the creators of PNML.
 [github](https://github.com/ekkart/ePNK) has the source, documentation, examples.

-"The [Model Checking Contest (MCC)](https://mcc.lip6.fr/) has two different parts: the Call for Models, which gathers Petri net models proposed by the scientific community, and the Call for Tools, which benchmarks verification toolinfos developed within the scientific community."
+"The [Model Checking Contest (MCC)](https://mcc.lip6.fr/) has two different parts: the Call for Models, which gathers Petri net models proposed by the scientific community, and the Call for Tools, which benchmarks verification tools developed within the scientific community."
 Each year new models are added to the contest.

 [Nested-Unit Petri Nets (NUPN)](https://mcc.lip6.fr/2025/nupn.php) an "extension of P/T nets" used by MCC:
   - existence of units has no effect on the transition firing rules
   - partitions the set of places
-  - if a net is unit-safe, units express linear inequality invariants on reachable markings, and toolinfos may take advantage of such invariants to perform logarithmic reductions in the size of marking encodings.
+  - if a net is unit-safe, units express linear inequality invariants on reachable markings, and tools may take advantage of such invariants to perform logarithmic reductions in the size of marking encodings.

  "[Petri net model using AlgebraicPetri.jl](https://github.com/epirecipes/sir-julia/blob/master/markdown/pn_algebraicpetri/pn_algebraicpetri.md#petri-net-model-using-algebraicpetrijl) Micah Halter, 2021-03-26"

-C. Gutsche, S. Götz, V. Prokopets and U. Aßmann, "Context-Role Oriented Programming in Julia: Advancing Swarm Programming," 2025 IEEE/ACM 20th Symposium on Software Engineering for Adaptive and Self-Managing Systems (SEAMS), Ottawa, ON, Canada, 2025, pp. 85-95, doi: 10.1109/SEAMS66627.2025.00017. keywords: {Performance evaluation;Surveillance;Collaboration;Programming;Software;Hardware;Multi-robot systems;Drones;Software engineering;Software development management;Roles;Teams;Contexts;Swarms;Drones;SelfAdaptive Systems;Julia},
+C. Gutsche, S. Götz, V. Prokopets and U. Aßmann, "Context-Role Oriented Programming in Julia: Advancing Swarm Programming," 2025 IEEE/ACM 20th Symposium on Software Engineering for Adaptive and Self-Managing Systems (SEAMS), Ottawa, ON, Canada, 2025, pp. 85-95,
+doi: 10.1109/SEAMS66627.2025.00017. keywords: {Performance evaluation;Surveillance;Collaboration;Programming;Software;Hardware;Multi-robot systems;Drones;Software engineering;Software development management;Roles;Teams;Contexts;Swarms;Drones;SelfAdaptive Systems;Julia},

 [Contexts.jl](https://github.com/cgutsche/Contexts.jl) is not registered.
 May not run as I cannot (as of 2025-08-08) find the file "PetriNetTypeDef.jl".